Instant Accessto State, County and Municipal Public Records

 What are Arizona Marriage Licenses?

-In accordance with the Statutes of Arizona State, two individuals who wish to be wed must obtain a marriage license from any of the 15 counties of the state in advance of the marriage ceremony.
+In accordance with the Statutes of Arizona State, two individuals who wish to be wed must obtain an Arizona marriage license from any of the 15 counties of the state prior to the marriage ceremony.
 This marriage license serves the sole purpose of granting the couples permission from the government to have the wedding ceremony.
 By their nature, marriage licenses contain more information and details than other types of marriage records.

 Marriage licenses in Arizona are valid for 12 months in any county of the state and are only issued by the Clerk of Superior Court to persons who are of the legal age (18 years old and above).